 Our Previous Successes and Supporting Partners

-How scholarships help: Testimonials from students guided by June and Stan during their Lord’s Taverners scholarships
+How scholarships help: Testimonials from students engaged and nurtured by June and Stan through Lord’s Taverners’ scholarships

 I write this letter to personally thank you all for your generosity in providing me with a scholarship so that I may complete my Bachelor of Arts/Bachelor of Education Primary/Secondary degree.